thebigfilecom/thebigfile-com-dev/submodules/samples/native-apps/unity_ii_universallink/unity_project/README.md

 ## Overview

-In this example, you can learn how to communicate with the IC from C#.
+In this example, you can learn how to communicate with the BIG from C#.
 As we described in [Internet Identity Integration](https://github.com/dfinity/examples/blob/master/native-apps/unity_ii_universallink/README.md#workflow), the game mainly focuses on:

 1. Provide a plugin to handle the communication between C# and the browser.
 2. Register the App Links in the Android manifest file.